Nagendra1997/mesibo-documentation/python.md

 That’s it - you are now ready to receive your first real-time message.

-## Testing your Python application
+### Testing your Python application

 1. Run your Python script

 ```bash
 python myfirstapp.py
 ```

-2. `on_status` should cycle through various status information.
+2. `on_connectionstatus` should cycle through various status information.
 Finally, you should receive status=1 which indicates that your app is successfully connected to the mesibo real-time server and ready to send and receive real-time messages.

 3. Since we do not have any other users right now, we will use **mesibo console** to send a test message.
 In a later section, we will learn how to send messages from the code itself.